Table of Contents

 What are TRT Pellets

-TRT pellets are a form of testosterone replacement therapy (TRT) that involves the subcutaneous implantation of small, slow-releasing testosterone pellets.
-These pellets are composed of pure crystalline testosterone and provide a sustained hormone release over several months.
+TRT pellets are a form of testosterone replacement therapy that involves the subcutaneous implantation of small, slow-releasing testosterone pellets.
+These pellets are composed of pure crystalline testosterone and are designed to dissolve gradually under the skin, providing sustained hormone release over several months.

 According to a study by Kelleher et al. titled “Testosterone Release Rate and Duration of Action of Testosterone Pellet Implants,” published in Clinical Endocrinology (2004), testosterone pellets release the hormone at an estimated rate of 1.3 mg per 200 mg pellet per day, maintaining effective testosterone levels for an average duration of five to seven months.